-When VIN lies between 0 V and +0.5 V, no LEDs are on.
-When VIN lies between +0.5 V and +1.0 V, Output 1 is enabled and LED 1 is illuminated.
-Each time the input voltage increases 0.5 V, the 10 mA sink moves to the next output pin, illuminating an additional LED.
-When the input voltage is +5 V or more (+35 V maximum), all ten LEDs are illuminated with the same 10 mA.
-To the observer, the bar graph appears to operate identically to the one in Figure 5 when in BAR mode.
-However, the worst case power dissipation has been reduced by approximately half-to 380 mW.
+If low power dissipation and full bar graph decoding is desired, the LM3914 can be operated as shown in Figure 6.
+The LM3914 is again operated in position indicator mode.
+However, the ten LEDs are driven in series from a +24V power supply.
+The REF OUT voltage is adjusted so the bar graph reads +5V full scale.
+When VIN lies between 0V and +0.5V, no LEDs will be on.
+When VIN lies between +0.5V and +1.0V.
+Output 1 is enabled and LED 1 is illuminated.
+Each time the input voltage increases 0.5V, the 10 mA sink moves to the next output pin, illuminating an additional LED.
+When the input voltage is +5V or more (+35V maximum), all ten LEDs are illuminated with the same 10 mA.
+To the observer the bar graph appears to operate identically to the one in Figure 5 when in BAR mode.
+However, the worst case power dissipation has been reduced by approximately one half to 380 mW.